mangopdf/mangopdf.github.io/_drafts/wifihacking.md

 ---

-* Why is the software so bad?
-Economics, it doesn't need to be good to get bought
-* Security nope lol
-* This is all physical range so you don't gotta stress too much
-* password cracking isn't accessible, most people can't do it
-* Ethics: Is it okay to hack your neighbour's wifi?
-No!
-* What can you do to secure your home wifi?
 * did you know you can deauth?

 Once, when I was a teenager, I was staying in a hotel.